-Philodendron Cordatum is a rare, epiphytic Philodendron that makes for a great trailing plant to keep in indoor house spaces.
+Philodendron Cordatum of the Araceae family is a rare, epiphytic Philodendron that makes for a great trailing plant to keep in indoor house spaces.
 This Philodendron thrives on neglect which is what also makes it one of the easiest to care for houseplants.

-Our gardening experts have prepared the most accurate and holistic care guide for you to learn all about the beauty of a plant.
+Our gardening experts have prepared the most accurate and holistic care guide for you to learn all about the beauty of this philodendron genus plant.

 - What Is the Philodendron Cordatum?